Simply put, Preventative Maintenance is scheduled checks (Programmed Maintenance) done regularly over time.

 - You will receive reports & notifications of issues found to be actioned/approved

-- We will provide photos & a clear report stating the issue/s, the diagnosis & recommended actions for correction of any found issues (Corrective & Reactive Maintenance)
+- We will provide photos & a clear reports stating the issue/s, the diagnosis & recommended actions for correction of any found issues (Corrective Maintenance & Reactive Maintenance)

 - Our process is entirely transparent & you remain informed during the whole process however we manage everything in the process for you to reduce your workload and stress

-- No matter how many sites we manage for you, our industry software will always show you our scheduled maintenance cycle & you will always be reminded when it is due
+- No matter how many sites we manage for you, our industry software will always show you our Scheduled Preventative Maintenance Cycle & you will always be reminded when it is due